brookshelley/brookshelley.github.com/books.md

     was compacted, but it was a fun adventure.
 This is a solid addition to the burgeoning eco-scifi genre.

+22. **Swearing Off Stars** — Danielle Wong

+    Started off alright, but quickly telegraphed to an all-to-common "I can't really be with you until it's too late" lesbian novel.
+I also kept thinking an editor had asked her to just add tons of adjectives, willy-nilly.
+It was an odd read, and the time-jumps didn't help.
+If you can write a lesbian romance in 2017, why would you lean so hard on tropes of one woman dying?
+    Super annoying.
+It was a pretty quick read at least.
+Read for a lesbian book club.

+23. **Little Fish** — Casey Plett

+    Outstanding and devastating.
+This is a book full of people I've known,

+    slept with, and smiled at across the room.
+Family is a tenuous thing, and Little Fish finds space for it throughout.
+I'm not sure what I would've made with this years ago, but now, it's a sad and good ache.
+I hope Casey keeps writing, and sharing her work with us for years to come.
+I read this in one go, and it was a wild ride that had me laughing and crying.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo